oerdnj/deb.sury.org/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: **IMPORTANT**: if you don't use the template, the issue will be closed possibly even without a comment
+about: IMPORTANT: if you don't use the template, the issue will be closed possibly even without a comment
 title: ''
 labels: ''
 assignees: ''